 - Local businesses may be more likely to use metal in their production processes if they know more about it.
 Be a proactive citizen and encourage business owners to establish recycling bins.
 They may be able to sell the material to end-users or reduce their waste collection costs.

 Rethink: Recycle Plastics

-If every American household recycled just one out of every ten High-Density Polyethylene (HDPE) bottles they used, 200 million pounds of HDPE would not go to landfills each year.
-Recycling plastic saves twice as much energy as b 1601 urning it in an incinerator.
+If every American household recycled just one out of every 10 High-Density Polyethylene (HDPE) bottles they used, 200 million lb of HDPE would not go to landfills each year.
+Recycling plastic saves twice as much energy as burning it in an incinerator.

 Check your local recycling laws to see what type of plastics can be recycled.
 It doesn't help to put the wrong type in your recycling bin since it costs the recycling program time and energy to remove non-recyclable items.